 The 2022 Municipal Elections are over and we now prepare to welcome returning and new government representatives.
 We seek to renew our efforts to address poverty related issues and we welcome a chance for new representatives to contribute to the work.

-People of all economic levels want: a steady income, a home that is safe and affordable; good health care and representatives in government that work together to improve our well-being.
+The issues remain the same as during the election debates!
+People of all economic levels want: a steady and sufficient income, a home that is safe and affordable; good health care and representatives in government that work together to improve our well-being.